Eulisha/Raven-Split/README.md

 - Organize expenses: Split expenses easily with friends, colleagues, family, or anyone.
 - Add expenses: Record shared expenses quickly with split/customized mode and calculate helper.
 - Pay friends back: Settle up with a friend and record the payment anytime.
-- Simplify payback relations: Settle up with the whole group by simplized way calculating by Raven Split algorithm.
+- Simplify payback relations: Settle up with the whole group in a simplified way calculated by Raven Split algorithm.

 ## Techniques
 ### Overall Architecture:
 ![Structure](https://user-images.githubusercontent.com/62165222/195860285-e50392b7-4fe9-4d41-92a2-cb01f2ddc0f2.png)

 ### Glossary:
-- Raw Data: the expense data come from client input, including who paid and who were involved in this expense.
+- Raw Data: the expense data come from client input, including who paid and who was involved in this expense.
-- Balance:  the current owe amount and owe relationship between two people, which is calculated by all the previous expense records.
+- Balance:  the owe amount and owe relationship between two people, which is calculated by all the previous expense records.
-- Best Settle Solution: the simplier payback solution which took all the balances in the group, and then use the algorithm to reduct the total number of repayments between group members, but still keep everyone get there full owed amount back.
+- Best Settle Solution: the simpler payback solution which takes all the balances in the group, and then uses the algorithm to reduce the total number of repayments between group members, but still keeps everyone getting their full owed amount back.

 ### Algorithm Explanation: